swiss-territorial-data-lab/treedet-toolkit/documentation/assessment_scripts.md

 ### 4th step: tag trivial False Positives and False Negatives

 All those detections output by the left outer join for which no right attribute exists (in particular, we focus on the right geohash) can trivially be tagged as FPs.
 As a matter of fact, this means that the 1 m circular buffer surrounding the detection does not intersect any ground truth tree; in other words, that no ground truth tree can be found within 1 m from the detection.
 The same reasoning leads to trivially tagging as FNs all those ground truth trees output by the right outer join for which no left attribute exists.
+These cases correspond to the two rightmost items in Fig.&nbsp;1.

 For reasons which will be clarified here below, the algorithm does not actually tag items as either FPs or FNs; instead,